 The Vineyard

 Casting is an art.
 A good casting director is a valuable collaborator, unlocking ideas as well as doors to creative, narrative-advancing choices for every role.
 Below are character descriptions for the major roles in "The Vineyard."
-Following each are our initial ideas for the types of actors to play these roles.
-These ideas are not definitive.
-They are conversation starters to have with a casting director.
-In any case, these actors are not attached nor have they been approached.
-Our goal is to help potential partners envision the story.
+Following each are ideas for actors to play these roles.
+They are not definitive nor do they indicate interest by the actor.
+The goal is to help potential partners envision the story.

-55, graying, attractive. artisan vineyard and winery owner, former novelist, now an online writing teacher for a community college, he is grieving and reclusive since the death of his wife,.trying desperately to find himself.
-(Mark Ruffalo, Ethan Hawke)
+52, graying, attractive. artisan vineyard and winery owner, former novelist, now a writing teacher, he is grieving and reclusive since the death of his wife,.trying to find himself in this new reality and to keep his vineyard going.
+(Ethan Hawke)

-25, a wiry, intense “wunderkind” of vineyard management and winemaking, needs money to have his deported mother returned from Mexico.
+25, a wiry, intense “wunderkind” of vineyard management and winemaking, fighting to have his deported mother returned from Mexico.
 He must convince George to partner with him to sell grapes and make wine.
 He is desperately in love with Bobby Nixon.
 (Froy Gutierrez)

 25, as all-American as they get, he is the surviving younger son of strict religious parents, his brother, also his protector, having died in a ATV accident three years before.
-He’s in love with Rey but engaged to his high school girlfriend Katie.
+He loves Rey but fearful of his parents he's now engaged to his high school girlfriend, Katie.
 (Brandon Flynn, Leo Woodall)

 50’s, Christian Fundamentalists, locally powerful owners of a large commercial vineyard that borders George's.
 They are Bobby's parents and have a vision for his future.
 (Paul Rudd & Robin Wright)